 LifeValues for Spouses and Partners

-- LifeValues Quiz.
-Compare each of your scores in each of the four domains.
-Discuss the similarities and differences in your values, particularly where your spouse or partner scores low and you score high and vice versa.
+Compare your scores in each of the four LifeValues.
+Discuss the similarities and differences in your values, particularly where your spouse or partner scores low and you score high, or vice versa.

-- When your values are not in alignment, you will gain insight into your partner or spouse’s financial history and motivations when making financial decisions.
-This will help you negotiate future financial decisions, as you will better understand what aspects are firm and which you are willing to compromise or concede.
+Where your values are different, you can gain understanding of your partner or spouse’s family history and motivations when making financial decisions.
+This will help you make future financial decisions, because you will better understand where you each are coming from, and what you are willing to compromise.